Xilinx/XRT/src/runtime_src/doc/toc/xbmgmt.rst

 **The supported options**

-Configuring a device's memory settings with a premade image
+Configuring a device's memory or clock throttling settings using an .ini file

 .. code-block:: shell